Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Introduction

-Ever since the experimental confirmation of the Casimir force, the pursuit of realizing a repulsive Casimir force has increasingly captured attention due to its significant applications in reducing sticky force in micro-/nano-electromechanical systems (MEMS/NEMS) \cite{stickyforce}) and its potential applications in vacuum levitation \cite{Leonhardt2007,2014Levi,Levitation2015,Levitation2016} and superlubricity \cite{superlubricity2008}.
-However, achieving this goal isn't straightforward.
-Indeed, Kenneth and Klich proved a famous, yet discouraging, no-go theorem showing that the Casimir force between two bodies related by parity (mirror) symmetry is always attractive \cite{Klichtheorem}.
-Therefore, to achieve a repulsive Casimir force, one must employ two materials with dissimilar properties, such as different geometries \cite{spheresphere2008, cylinderplate2008, sphereplate2013, needlehole2010, glidesymm2008, siliconnanostruc2017}, dielectric functions \cite{spheresphere2008, cylinderplate2008, sphereplate2013, needlehole2010, glidesymm2008, siliconnanostruc2017}, or external conditions \cite{Zhao2009, TI2011, quantized2012, ChernInsulator2014, WSM2015}.
-In 2019, the authors in Ref. \cite{Jiang2019} proposed a novel method to achieve repulsive Casimir forces by inserting a third parity-breaking material between two materials \cite{Jiang2019}, offering a universal solution to achieving repulsive Casimir forces between materials with similar properties, including traditional metallic plates \cite{Farias2020, AnisoDielecAniso2017, Leonhardt2007}.
+Repulsive Casimir forces are pursued for applications in micro/nanoelectromechanical systems \cite{2024MEMS}, vacuum levitation \cite{2014Levi,Levitation2015,Levitation2016} and superlubricity \cite{superlubricity2008}.
+However, achieving this goal is not straightforward. \cite{Klichtheorem} proved a famous, yet discouraging, no-go theorem that the Casimir force between two reciprocal bodies related by parity symmetry is always attractive.
+To achieve a repulsive Casimir force, one may employ two objects, one with large dielectric function and the other with large magnetic permeability \cite{2023magnetodielectric, 2018magnetodielectric, 2014magnetodielectric, meta2008rosa, metamaterial2008}, or with complex geometries \cite{spheresphere2008, cylinderplate2008, sphereplate2013, needlehole2010, siliconnanostruc2017}, or with non-reciprocal materials \cite{TI2011, PTI2017, quantized2012, ChernInsulator2014, WSM2015, 2020chiralWSM, 2023nonrecip, 2024PEMC}.
+In 2019, the authors in \cite{Jiang2019} proposed a novel method to achieve repulsive Casimir forces by inserting a third parity-breaking material between two materials, offering a universal solution to achieving repulsive Casimir forces between materials with similar properties, including traditional metallic plates.